Japanese Names That Mean Fire

 FAQs

-Q. Are there any traditional rituals associated with naming a child after fire in Japan?
+Q. Are there any traditional Japanese names associated with fire symbolism?

 Was this article helpful?